Menu

 Music controls

 For anyone who enjoys listening to music while working out, Fitbit with music controls can be convenient for managing your playlist.
-Instead of dragging your smartphone or iPod out of your pocket to adjust the volume or change the song, you can do it through your Fitbit’s display screen without missing a step.
+Instead of dragging your smartphone out of your pocket to adjust the volume or change the song, you can do it through your Fitbit’s display screen without missing a step.
 Some, such as the Versa 4, even let you play music directly from the Fitbit.

 Our top picks: Music controls